Dr. Who (Dalek films): Tardis

 The exterior of Dr. Who's Tardis (not "the TARDIS", as referred to in the television series) resembles a British police box, although the films, unlike the TV series, offer no explanation as to why the machine has this appearance.
 Other than using the contrivance of the craft's interior being larger than its exterior, the interior set bears no relation to the clean, high-tech TV version of the time.
 In the first film it is filled with a chaotic jumble of wiring and electronic equipment, replaced in the second film by a number of simple consoles adorned with buttons, gauges and lights.

+Continuity

+When Cushing was asked how his Doctor fit into the continuity of the series, he said, "One of the few episodes of the Doctor Who series that I saw involved a kind of mystical clown (The Celestial Toymaker), and I realised that perhaps he kidnapped Doctor Who and wiped his memory and made him relive some of his earlier adventures.
+When Bill Hartnell turned into Patrick Troughton and changed his appearance, that idea seemed more likely.
+I think that's what happened, so I think those films we did fit perfectly well into the TV series."

+In the 2018 novelisation of "The Day of the Doctor", it is established that in the Doctor Who universe, these two Dr. Who movies are fiction movies, Peter Cushing was an actor, and the actual Doctor approved of these movies.
+This has been described as "corrective canon".

 Other appearances

+In addition to the two films, Dr. Who has appeared in other media.

+Comic strips

-In addition to the two films, Dr. Who has appeared in a Dell comic book adaptation of the film (1966), the Doctor Who Magazine comic strip stories Daleks Versus the Martians (1996) and Dr. Who and the Mechonoids (2022), and the short story The House on Oldark Moor by Justin Richards, published in the BBC Books collection Short Trips and Sidesteps (2000).
+Three comic strips have been published featuring the Dr. Who character; a Dell comic book adaptation of the film (1966), followed by the stories Daleks Versus the Martians (1996) and Dr. Who and the Mechonoids (2022) in Doctor Who Magazine.

+Books

-He is referenced in Steven Moffat’s novelisation of The Day of the Doctor (2018).
-In this story, the tenth and eleventh Doctors are stated to be fans of the Dalek movies and friends of Cushing.
+The short story "The House on Oldark Moor" by Justin Richards was published in the BBC Books collection Short Trips and Sidesteps (2000).
+Dr. Who is also referenced in Steven Moffat’s novelisation of "The Day of the Doctor" (2018), in which the tenth and eleventh Doctors are stated to be fans of the Dalek movies and friends of Cushing.
 This was brought to the attention of UNIT when he started to show up in films made after his death.